hartmanbfl/transcript-translate-server/README.md

 2. Create an account or login to vercel.com
     - Click `Sign Up`
     - Choose `Hobby`, enter your name and click `Continue`
-    - Select `Continue with GitHub`, make sure the correct GitHub identity is shown and then click `Authorize Vercel`.
+    - **If you are using your own Fork of the DeBabel repository**, select `Continue with GitHub`, make sure the correct GitHub identity is shown and then click `Authorize Vercel`.
 It may take several seconds, but should go to main Project dashboard
 3. Import the DeBabel repository into Vercel
+    - If you are using the main repository:
+        - Under **Import Git Repository** click `Import Third-Party Git Repository`
+        - Enter the URL of the main DeBabel Git Repo:  https://github.com/hartmanbfl/debabel
+        - Although you are pointing to the master repository, Vercel requires you to use a copy in your own GitHub.
+In the popup window, log in to GitHub and for now choose `All repositories` and then click `Install`
+        - Enter a Repository Name (it can be anything) and click `Create`.
+This will clone the master repository into your personal repo.
+        - Click `Continue to Dashboard`
+        - Make note of the Domain URL where it is deployed and use it for the `DEBABEL_CLIENT_APP` environment variable in the server running in Render
+        - Click `Settings` in top toolbar
+        - Click `Environment Variables` in left navigation bar
+        - Add the Key `NEXT_PUBLIC_SERVER_NAME` with Value set to the domain of the server (e.g. https://debabel-server-example.onrender.com) and click `Save`.
+        - Click `Deployments` on top bar
+        - Click the 3-dot menu to the right of the most recent deployment and select `Redeploy`
+        - Click `Redeploy`
+    - If you are using your own fork of the repository:
         - Under **Import Git Repository** click `Install`
         - In the Install Vercel dialog page, select `Only select repositories`, select the `debabel` project from the list and click `Install`
         - Login with GitHub credentials and click `Confirm`.
 You should now see the project under the **Import Git Repository** list
-4. Configure the debabel project
         - Click `Import` next to the debabel repository
         - Add Environment Variables
             - **NEXT_PUBLIC_SERVER_NAME**: set this to the domain of the server (e.g. https://debabel-server-example.onrender.com) and click `Save`.
               This can be found near the top of the Render.com Dashboard for the server.
         - Click `Deploy`.
 This will deploy the web app.
         - Click `Continue to Dashboard`
         - Make note of the Domain URL where it is deployed and use it for the `DEBABEL_CLIENT_APP` environment variable in the server running in Render
-5.  **NOTE**: if you make any changes to environement variables (e.g. server name), you will need to do a re-deployment
+4.  **NOTE**: if you make any changes to environement variables (e.g. server name), you will need to do a re-deployment
     - Go to the Deployments page by clicking `Deployments` in the top navigation bar
     - Click the 3-dat menu to the right of the most recent deployment and select `Redeploy`
     - Click `Redeploy`
-6. In your Render account, add the `DEBABEL_CLIENT_APP` environment variable to the .env file and click `Save Changes`.
+5. In your Render account, add the `DEBABEL_CLIENT_APP` environment variable to the .env file and click `Save Changes`.
     Wait for the service to redeploy (can be seen in Logs) and go back to Vercel
+6. Go to the main domain URL that Vercel created for your app

 ## Troubleshooting
 - If the mobile app isn't rendering any data, go to the Render server and make sure it is running.